Do Venture Capitalists Stifle Competition?

 56 Pages Posted: 27 Nov 2019 Last revised: 10 Sep 2020

-We find that common ownership leads venture capital (VC) firms to stifle competition among startups, but only in limited circumstances.
-Our evidence is from pharmaceutical startups, where common ownership is widespread: 39% of startups share a VC with a close competitor.
-We examine how a startup responds after seeing a competitor make progress on a closely related drug project.
+We find that common ownership leads VCs to stifle competition among startups, but only in limited circumstances.
+Our evidence is from pharmaceutical startups, where common ownership is widespread.
+We examine how a startup responds after seeing a competitor make progress on a related drug project.
 If the two startups share a common VC, the lagging startup is less likely to advance its own project and obtain VC funding, which reduces competition between the startups.
-These anticompetitive effects, however, are limited to markets with few competitors, VCs with larger equity stakes, competing projects with similar technologies, and early-stage projects.
+These anticompetitive effects, however, are limited to concentrated product markets, technologically similar projects, early-stage projects, and VCs with larger equity stakes and less-diversified portfolios.

 Keywords: venture capital, common ownership, competition, healthcare